 The oil proved to be more effective against many strains of bacteria, including those known to be highly resistant to drugs.

 V. cholera, E. coli (a common infectious agent found in undercooked meats), and all strains of Shigella spp., except Shigella dysentriae.

 Most strains of Shigella have been shown to rapidly become resistant to commonly used antibiotics and chemotherapeutic agents.

 Dr. Haq in research on human volunteers at the Department of Biological and Medical Research Center in Riyadh, Saudi Arabia showed that black seed enhanced the ratio between helper T-cells and suppresser T-cells by 55% with a 30% average enhancement of the natural killer cell activity.

-These results are effective enough to consider the oil being used in the treatment of AIDS and the findings of this paper caught the attention of the Archives of AIDS where they were duly published.
+These results are effective enough to consider the oil being used in the treatment of HIV and the findings of this paper caught the attention of the Archives of HIV AIDS where they were duly published.

 In 2001 at King Faisal University, Saudi Arabia, Dr Al-Ghamdi investigated black seed’s anti-inflammatory, analgesic and antipyretic activities.

 He concluded, “This study, therefore, supports its use in folk medicine both as an analgesic and anti-inflammatory agent and calls for further investigations to elucidate its mechanism of action.”